Government Shutdown Food Resources Government Shutdown All Resources

 When did the shutdown occur?

-On October 1, 2025, at 12:01 am, federal agencies no longer have the authority to execute many of their functions.
-They will furlough non-essential personnel and reduce operations until a new appropriations bill is passed and signed into law.
+On October 1, 2025, at 12:01 am, federal agencies no longer had the authority to execute many of their functions.
+On November 12, 2025, the United States Congress passed a bill that was signed into law that provides full funding for programs previously impacted by the government shutdown through September 30, 2026.

 What entities will remain open?

-This FAQ was sourced through congressional representatives and the United Way Worldwide 10/1/2025 and through communication from California Department of Social Services (CDSS) received on 10/20/25.
+This FAQ was sourced through congressional representatives and the United Way Worldwide 10/1/2025 and through communication from the California Governor and California Department of Social Services (CDSS) received on November 13 and FAQs updated on November 14, 2025.